Psychics

 before reaching full maturity).

-Some active psychics are not consciously aware of their abilities, using them
+Some active Psychics are not consciously aware of their abilities, using them

 instinctively or subconsciously.
 Others struggle to control or

-to activate them at will, but the most advanced active psychics are aware of
+to activate them at will, but the most advanced active Psychics are aware of

 the nature of their abilities and with time and practice can figure out how to make maximum use of